 She held out her arms, holding me as I struggled to sit up, gasping for air.
 I wrenched my neck forward to calm myself as I looked up into her eyes.
 I became all starry eyed as I sat up, riddled with arrows.
 I was slipping fast.
 I was falling in love.

-He pulled up on the corner of his cloth diaper, switching the chewed butt of his cigar from the right to the left side of his mouth, as he walked away laughing, “I warned you I’d get you, ya dumb fuck!
+“Ha ha ha.”
+I could hear him laughing behind us.
+He pulled up on the corner of his cloth diaper, switching the chewed butt of his cigar from the right to the left side of his mouth, as he walked away, “I warned you I’d get you, ya dumb fuck!
 Now you’re in love!”

 By malakhai jonezs